iCliniq Logo

 The Probable causes

-Might be due to food lodgement or daily food habits.
+The probable cause could be due to food lodgement or daily food habits.
 Kindly reply to the queries, as it will help in finding the exact cause.

 Probable diagnosis

-Irreversible pulpitis in the lower right teeth.
+The probable diagnosis is irreversible pulpitis in the lower right teeth.

 Treatment plan

-Temporary fillings needed.
+Temporary fillings are needed.
 Let me know if the tooth is mobile or painful.
 I will assist immediately.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!